 A number of commented samples may be found in /usr/share/doc/pscheduler/limit-examples on systems with the pScheduler bundle installed.
 The limit configuration that ships with the perfSONAR toolkit may be found in the toolkit sources.

-The file is JavaScript Object Notation (JSON) containing a single object with the four pairs shown here:
+Whether read directly or fetched, the limit file contains a single JSON object with the pairs shown here:

 {